 Well, track record aside.
 The book is a page turner because every sentence just made sense.
 At the core of it, as Ray puts it, life is about seeking the truth and embracing reality.
 More often than not, we do not want to face reality.
 We somehow believe that if we think hard enough, or want things bad enough, we can bend the truth.
 For instance, we want a nice body.
 No belly fat, good muscles, ideal BMI of 20.
 Yet, we do not schedule even an hour per week at the gym.
 We snack on potato chips, drink alcohol thrice a week and eat ice-cream all weekend.
 This is not understanding the truth nor reality.

 Yes, we can change reality by scheduling and actually going to the gym.
 Until then, we must look at the truth in the mirror.
 The verdict can always change, as Mariah Carey has shown us.
-The pic below is unflattering but apparently she is now fit again (in 2020).
+The right pic below is unflattering but apparently she is now fit again (in 2020).

 Mariah Carey: 90s vs 2018

-To Ray, only 100% open minded and yet assertive people to be able to achieve that.
+To Ray, only 100% open minded and yet assertive people are able to achieve that.
 These people seek out others to disagree with them, in order to get to the truth.
 They will suppress their ego to do that.
 If they are wrong, they admit so, change their mind, reverse bets and make money.
 Closed minded, egoistic, smart people are the most dangerous.
 Naturally, nobody will volunteer to tell you they are closed minded and/or egoistic.
 So it took Ray 40 years to figure things out.
 Here's just a few best quotes:

 1. Beware of assertive fast talkers, they use speed as a way to push their agenda past other's examinations.
 Slow them down, make sense of things before conceding.